& André Santos

 Pedro gets home at dawn.
 Before the young boy falls asleep, his lonely mother drags him to the beach.

-Hey guys, thanks for talking to tNC, how's things been?
+Hey guys, thanks for talking to The New Current, how's things been?

 Things have been pretty busy as we're writing our first feature film script, developing a feature length documentary set in Aokigahara forest in Japan and we're about to shoot a new short-film.